 Thank you.
 Soft Cell, great band.

-You have to look at it as what you create, and then what happens to it afterward, as separate things.
+You have to look at it as, what you create, and then what happens to it afterward, as separate things.
 You make a song, and then you give it to a record label, and then it becomes a product.
-You have to accept that, and realise that you can’t take it personally.
+You have to accept that, and realize that you can’t take it personally.
 It’s like your soul becomes this product.
 Before, I guess I compromised myself as an artist as far as what I let other people do with my product.
 It feels really good to be working with Cooking Vinyl Records.
 They trust me more, and it gives me more confidence to create and make better art I think.
 Confidence is key.
 On this album I was trying to live up to any expectations.
 And I’m thankful for that.

 It’s the birthplace of expressionism.
 It represents what I identify with when it comes to art and the creation of going against people who try to conform or change or control what art is supposed to be.
 It’s been the starting place of my career as a painter.
 Berlin was the first city that embraced my painting.
 I love performing there as a musician too.
 I made a record there and it made me feel inspired, like I was inspired when I first started making records.